 Reprogramming The City is a global overview of ways in which existing urban structures, surfaces and systems are being re-imagined, re-purposed and re-invented to do more in the city.
-Created by urban strategist Scott Burnham, the exhibition is a collection of ideas of how cities can do more with the structures and systems they already have.
+Created by urban strategist Scott Burnham FRSA, the initiative is a catalyst of ideas showing how cities can do more with the infrastructure, assets, and systems they already have.

 The latest version of Reprogramming the City is currently being developed for the Norwegian Centre for Design and Architecture in Oslo, Norway.
 Previous versions of Reprogramming the City have been created for Arkdes, Swedish Centre for Architecture and Design in Stockholm, Sweden, the Danish Architecture Centre, Copenhagen, Denmark, the Branch Museum of Architecture and Design in Richmond, and the Boston Society of Architects’ BSA Space Gallery.